-In other respects, referring to the CIR Group consolidated financial statements, the Directors inform that investment in different business have been managed by a portfolio view and - as regards entity of Energy CGU - without providing any guarantees or entering into express or implied commitments of any kind, except for the guarantees given under the take-or-pay contract for the supply of gas to Sorgenia, until now regularly paid on time by Sorgenia and for which negotiations are in progress to revised agreements, including guarantees, this situation allows Directors, comforted by their legal advisors, to conclude that the risk of enforcement appears only possible.
-The Directors specify that Sorgenia is not subject to management and coordination by CIR and that the Board of Directors, recently, decided not to take part in the subsidiary capital increase and not to commit to any other forms of financial contribution.
-As a consequence and having considered the passed resolutions, the Directors inform that the Sorgenia and its subsidiaries business continuity issues previously described do not affect the business continuity of CIR and have no effect on the carrying amounts of the other business segments held by the Company.
+In other respects, referring to the COFIDE Group consolidated financial statements, the Directors inform that investment in different business, held by participation in CIR, have been managed by a portfolio view and - as regards entity of Energy CGU - without providing any guarantees or entering into express or implied commitments of any kind, except for the guarantees given under the take-or-pay contract for the supply of gas to Sorgenia, until now regularly paid on time by Sorgenia and for which negotiations are in progress to revised agreements, including guarantees, this situation allows Directors, comforted by their legal advisors, to conclude that the risk of enforcement appears only possible.
+The Directors specify that Sorgenia is not subject to management and coordination by the subsidiary CIR and that the Board of Directors, recently, decided not to take part in the subsidiary capital increase and not to commit to any other forms of financial contribution.
+As a consequence and having considered the passed resolutions, the Directors inform that the Sorgenia and its subsidiaries business continuity issues previously described do not affect the business continuity of the subsidiary CIR and have no effect on the carrying amounts of the other business segments held by the Company.
 Accordingly, the possible effects of the stated uncertainties about the business continuity of Sorgenia are limited to the carrying amounts of the assets and liabilities of the Energy CGU, should the assumption of business continuity made for the preparation of the consolidated financial statements of the sub-group cease to apply.
-Given the above, the uncertainties described and decision taken by CIR, in the prospect of almost total dilution of the current participation of CIR in Sorgenia in favor of the banks without recognition of any consideration, the Directors have deemed it appropriate to write off (i) the investment in Sorgenia S.p.A., held by participation in Sorgenia Holding, reported in the separate financial statements of CIR, (ii) any residual goodwill arising on consolidation of the Moreover, because of decisions taken and above described, as well as of the specific situation arisen, the Directors have deemed it appropriate to provide an extensive disclosure about (i) the Energy CGU going concern issues, (ii) the position taken up by CIR Group, (iii) the effects on CIR consolidated financial statements as previously described, reporting in the paragraph "Significant information relating to Energy CGU" of the explanatory notes, to which we refer, also a table of comparison among the financial position and the income statement of the Energy CGU, of the CIR Group and of the CIR Group net of the Energy CGU contribution.
+Given the above, the uncertainties described and decision taken by the subsidiary CIR, in the prospect of almost total dilution of the current participation in Sorgenia held by the Group in favor of the banks without recognition of any consideration, the Directors have deemed it appropriate to write off (i) any residual goodwill arising on consolidation of the Energy CGU and (iii) the difference between the net assets and net liabilities of the Energy CGU recorded in the consolidated financial statements of the CIR Group.
+This valuation approximates - in the opinion of COFIDE Directors' - the fair value of Energy CGU as of December 31, 2013 as well as the overall outcome of Group exit from the energy sector on completion of the loss-of-control process described above.

+Moreover, because of decisions taken and above described, as well as of the specific situation arisen, the Directors have deemed it appropriate to provide an extensive disclosure about (i) the Energy CGU going concern issues, (ii) the position taken up by Group, (iii) the effects on subsidiary CIR consolidated financial statements as previously described, reporting in the paragraph "Significant information relating to Energy CGU" of the explanatory notes, to which we refer, also a table of comparison among the financial position and the income statement of the Energy CGU, of the CIR Group and of the CIR Group net of the Energy CGU contribution.
 Moreover the Directors inform that the requirements of IFRS 5 "Non-current assets held for sale and discontinued operations" will be applicable from 2014 onwards.
-In the same explanatory note, the Directors describe the Energy CGU assets and liabilities fully consolidated in the CIR Group financial statements, informing that those items are reported on the going concern assumptions, so without recognizing specific write-downs or provisions necessary if these assumptions were not valid anymore.
+In the same explanatory note, the Directors describe the Energy CGU assets and liabilities fully consolidated in the Group financial statements, informing that those items are reported on the going concern assumptions, so without recognizing specific write-downs or provisions necessary if these assumptions were not valid anymore.